motion-kit/motion-kit/READMORE.md

 ## AutoLayout

-Since we don't have Interface Builder to help us create constaints (and since the ASCII format leaves much to be desired), many RubyMotion developers never bother to start using AutoLayout.
+Since we don't have Interface Builder to help us create constraints (and since the ASCII format leaves much to be desired), many RubyMotion developers never bother to start using AutoLayout.
 But with the number of resolutions always increasing, it's a good idea to start learning them.
 They are here to stay!